 At the eastern end of U.S. Highway 50 in, Nevada is the bustling town of Ely.
-What started as just a post office and stagecoach station grew rapidly with the discovery of copper in 1906.
-As the railroad steamed into town, Ely continued to grow, and today the community’s history is documented by a series of giant murals gracing the sides of buildings throughout town.
+What started as a Pony Express post office and stagecoach station grew rapidly with the discovery of copper in 1906.
+As the Nevada Northern Railway steamed into town, Ely continued to grow, and today the community’s history is documented by a series of impressive murals gracing the sides of buildings throughout town.
 For a closer look at Ely’s history, visitors can also tour the Renaissance Village to see homes and stores adorned as they would have been in the 1900s.
 Each home is furnished and decorated to represent the ethnicities that made up Ely’s early days, a mix of cultures that included Spanish, Italian, English, French, Slavic, Asian and Greek.

-The community also hosts interesting and anticipated annual events, including January’s Fire & Ice Show, an amazing mix of fireworks and an ice sculpture competition held at Cave Lake State Park.
+The community also hosts interesting and anticipated annual events, including January’s Fire & Ice Winter Festival, comprised of an amazing mix of fireworks and an ice sculpture competition held at Cave Lake State Park.
 Other great annual Ely events to keep on your radar are the White Pine County Fair and Horse Races, Fears Tears and Beers Mountain Enduro Race, and the Ely Air Races.

 And, if you’re into road trips, be sure to pick up an Official Highway 50 Survival Guide to commemorate your journey across the Loneliest Road in America.
 As an official stop along this iconic route, be sure to collect your stamp here to complete your Survival Guide.
 Once you have the flap stamped in at least five of the eight communities, fill out your info on the back flap and mail it to Travel Nevada’s offices for an official “I Survived the Loneliest Road” certificate, signed by Nevada’s governor.